-Strategy Actions Timeframe Costs Responsible Ensure development car parking rates are appropriate for a specific area that meets the needs of an area whilst avoiding the promotion of car ownership and cardependant travel.
-15. Consider preparation of individual parking overlays to identify appropriate car parking rates to be applied to new developments having regard to local accessibility characteristics, existing parking demands and user needs.
+Strategy Actions Timeframe Costs Responsible Ensure development car parking rates are appropriate for a specific area that meets the needs of an area whilst avoiding the 10.
+Consider preparation of individual parking overlays to identify appropriate car parking rates to be applied to new developments having regard to local accessibility characteristics, existing parking demands and user needs.
 The delivery of this action will be dependent on Action 2.
-Dependent on Action 2 Approx- imately \$250k per overlay 7 Strategic Planning, Traffic Engineering and Transport Planning 16.
+Dependent on Action 2 Approximately \$250k per overlay Strategic Planning, Traffic Engineering and Transport Planning promotion of car ownership and car- 11.
 Support existing developments seeking to prepare Green Travel Plans.
-Ongoing Officer time Transport Planning 17.
-Investigate the statutory mechanisms to require the preparation of Green Travel Plans for new development.
-2024/25 Officer time Strategic Planning and Transport Planning Promote local amenity by considering the place-making benefits of reallocating car parking spaces in high-value public spaces.
-Advocate to the State government for improved public transport services and associated infrastructure based on the needs of residents 18.
+Ongoing Officer time Transport Planning dependant travel.
+12. Investigate the statutory mechanisms to require the preparation of Green Travel Plans for new development.
+2024/25 Officer time Strategic Planning and Transport Planning Promote local amenity by considering the place-making benefits of 13.
 Consider opportunities to remove and/or consolidate public parking facilities where place making opportunities arise that can provide better community outcomes.
-Ongoing Officer time Strategic Planning and Transport Planning 19.
-Council will consider developments seeking to unbundle car parking from land use.
-Ongoing Officer time Strategic Planning and Transport Planning 20.
-Council will continue to advocate to the State Government for improved public transport services and associated infrastructure, including commuter parking, in line with the actions contained within the ITS.
-Ongoing Officer time Climate and Environmental Sustainability, and Transport Planning
+Ongoing Officer time Strategic Planning and Transport Planning reallocating car parking spaces in high-value public spaces.
+14.Council will consider developments seeking to unbundle car parking from land use.
+Ongoing Officer time Strategic Planning and Transport Planning